An Improved Baseline for Sentence-level Relation Extraction: Experiments

-\stitle{Model Configurations.} For the compared methods, we rerun their officially released code using the recommended hyperparameters in their papers.
+\stitle{Model configurations.} For the compared methods, we rerun their officially released code using the recommended hyperparameters in their papers.
 Our model is implemented based on HuggingFace's Transformers~\cite{wolf-etal-2020-transformers}.
-Most hyper-parameters are set following \citet{baldini-soares-etal-2019-matching}.
-Specifically, our model is optimized with Adam~\cite{Kingma2015AdamAM} using the learning rate of $5\mathrm{e}{-5}$ on BERT$_\text{BASE}$, and $3\mathrm{e}{-5}$ on BERT$_\text{LARGE}$ and RoBERTa$_\text{LARGE}$, with a linear warm-up~\cite{Goyal2017AccurateLM} of for the first $10\%$ steps followed by a linear learning rate decay to 0.
+Our model is optimized with Adam~\cite{Kingma2015AdamAM} using the learning rate of $5\mathrm{e}{-5}$ on BERT$_\text{BASE}$, and $3\mathrm{e}{-5}$ on BERT$_\text{LARGE}$ and RoBERTa$_\text{LARGE}$, with a linear warm-up~\cite{Goyal2017AccurateLM} of for the first $10\%$ steps followed by a linear learning rate decay to 0.
 We use a batch size of 64 and fine-tune the model for 5 epochs on all datasets.
-The best model checkpoint is selected based on the $F_1$ score on the development set.
 For all experiments, we report the median $F_1$ of 5 runs of training using different random seeds.